omarbenhaddouch/hourly/README.md

 - **Top 5 machines by output** ranking.
 - Installable as a PWA (Progressive Web App) — can be added to a phone/tablet home screen and used like a native app, including on iPhone/iPad.

-# 🖼️ End-of-Shift Report
+# 🖼️ Report Shift

 ## 📸 Report Button

-At the end of the shift, click the **Report** button in the top action bar.
+Anytime or at the end of the shift, click the **Report** button in the top action bar.
 This function automatically creates a professional **A4 Landscape production report** as a PNG image.

 <img width="2048" height="1448" alt="image" src="https://github.com/user-attachments/assets/2ea31d3e-5fb0-4371-9110-3b00d30ccc9b" />